Tyrowo/tyro_work/README.md

 maybe set a variable trigger on a scroll controller when reaching+being within certain values maybe pay for that animation class video

-thought pieces - grill guide
+thought pieces - work more on magic time complexity thought pieces - grill guide algorithm lol

 socials

+set up webhosting - should be able to just copy settings via porkbun from last site

 ## Getting Started To Do
 done - import image assets